 ‘I’ve been in Eynsham since 1970 and have been one of the Carnival Public Address announcers since about 1980.
 You may also know me as a former presenter and producer on BBC Radio Oxford where I did many things including the travel news and events guides.

-Mark also researches and compiles material for the Eynsham Scouts Archive; and organises the annual reunion of the Friends of Eynsham Scouting (FOES).
+More recently, you will find Mark behind the counter at Evenlode DIY.
+He also researches and compiles material for the Eynsham Scouts Archive; and organises the annual reunion of the Friends of Eynsham Scouting (FOES).

 Interview with Laura Stringer, December 2020

 Where are you from and how did you come to live in Eynsham?
 I was born in a small town in rural New South Wales, in Australia.
 I came to the UK between uni degrees and never managed to make it back!
 I arrived in Oxford to work on a cancer research project in 2001, and moved to Eynsham in 2008 because we found our beautiful little wreck of a cottage and loved the feel of the village.

 What do you like about the village?
 I often joke that Eynsham is the centre of the universe because so many exciting, creative and innovative projects are started here.
 I also meet a disproportionate number of people, from all over the world, who have some connection to Eynsham!

 What do you do for a living?
 I am the founder and Head of Explosions at The Curiosity Box.
 We are just behind the Co-op and we make fun, hands-on science experiment and engineering kits for families and schools.

 What do you hope to achieve with The Curiosity Box?
 My mission is to give 1 million children a wonder-filled experience of science.
 We are nearly half way there after this year!
 I am particularly interested in reaching children from disadvantaged backgrounds and helping them to discover the science that is part of their everyday lives.